yobad/AppDevIII2024/assignments/Assignment2.md

    {
        var inbox = (ImapFolder)sender;

-       if (inbox.Count > Messages.Count) //makes sure that a message was received {
+       if (inbox.Count > CurrentMessageCount) //makes sure that a message was received {
            messagesRecieved = true;
            done?.Cancel(); //this is a very important step to interrupt the idle for a few seconds and fetched the incoming messages.